 Are Guns the Problem?

-Customs, traditions, moral values and rules of etiquette, not just laws and government regulations, are what make for a civilized society, not restraints on inanimate objects.
+Customs, traditions, moral values and rules of etiquette, not laws and government regulations, are what make for a civilized society.
 These behavioral norms — transmitted by example, word of mouth and religious teachings — represent a body of wisdom distilled through ages of experience, trial and error, and looking at what works.
-The benefit of having customs, traditions and moral values as a means of regulating behavior is that people behave themselves even if nobody's watching.
-In other words, it's morality that is society's first line of defense against uncivilized behavior.